Office of the Dean of Research

 Dean Thomas received her PhD in Cognitive Psychology from the University of Washington, and then spent three years as an NIA postdoctoral fellow at Washington University in St. Louis, MO.
 Her research focuses on the relationship between memory and metamemory.
 She examines the role metamemory plays in memory acquisition, distortion, and access using a balanced approach towards basic and applied designs as they relate to education, eyewitness memory, and age-related changes in memory.
 Her more recent work has demonstrated that memory errors can be exacerbated when people are not able to exercise metacognitive control at retrieval.

-Jacqueline (Jackie) Dejean assumed the role of assistant dean of research in 2017.
+Jacqueline (Jackie) Dejean assumed the role of assistant dean of research in 2017, and was promoted to associate dean in early 2022.
 She is tasked with advancing the strategic research agenda of the school of arts and sciences including program development to achieve strategic goals.
 She has been launching new programs furthering that mission, most notable of which is the VERSE Program.

 Previously, she held positions as director of research affairs and medical college associate vice president of grants and research.
 She has spent over 20 years in the field of research administration at teaching, research, and medical institutions.
 She has a long history of civic engagement around diversity and inclusion.
 She completed her doctorate in law and policy at Northeastern University.
 She holds an AB from Brown University and a master’s in organizational psychology from William James College (formerly the Massachusetts School of Professional Psychology).